 Does your paint appear to be glossy?
 If so, it is probably oil-based paint.
 Acrylic paint gives off a more matte appearance.

-How to Get Acrylic Paint Out of Carpet – A Few Different Ways
+How to Remove Acrylic Paint from Carpet – A Few Different Ways

 The Scraping Method